-CO Statement CO1 Illustrate the role of trade unions in the industrial setup.
+CO Statement CO1 Illustrate the rele of trade unions in the industrial setup COI Illustrate the role of trade unions in the industrial setup.
 CO2 Outline the important causes & impact of industrial disputes.
 CO3 Elaborate industrial dispute settlement procedures.
 CO4 Summarize the important provisions of Social Security Legislations and provisions of Wage Legislations